ThePhD/sol2/README.md

 Testing on Travis-CI and Appveyor use CMake.
 You can generate the tests by running CMake and configuring `TESTS`, `TESTS_SINGLE`, `TESTS_EXAMPLES`, and `EXAMPLES` to be on.
 Make sure `SINGLE` is also on.

 You will need any flavor of python3 and an available compiler.
 The testing suite will build its own version of Lua and LuaJIT, so you do not have to.

-## Supporting

-You can help out the library by submitting pull requests to fix anything or add anything you think would be helpful!
-This includes making small, useful examples of something you haven't seen, or fixing typos and bad code in the documentation.

-You can also [donate to support me and my family](https://www.paypal.me/LMeneide), which is always appreciated!

 ## License